-The workflow for Dockerfile Deploy is as follows:
+The deployment process is as follows:

 - You add a Dockerfile at the root of your code repository and commit it.

 git pushto push your code repository to a Git Remote provided by Aptible.